i-VRESSE/haddock3-webapp/docs/portal.md

 In portal mode the webapp hands that of the the portal and its backend.
 Also the header and footer of the portal will be shown.

-To use a non-anomyous page in the webapp the webapp will
+To steps to render a use a non-anomyous page in the webapp are

 1. check if there is a cookie set for the portal
 2. if not redirect to the portal login page